 - Always patch test products before reintroducing them after a flare-up.

-This reset phase may last from a few days to a couple of weeks depending on the severity of the injury.
+This reset phase may last from a few days to a couple of weeks based on the level of sensitivity, can vary from person to person.

-Cleansing is essential but can worsen if the wrong product is used.
-Foaming cleansers, soaps, and cleansers with strong surfactants can strip the skin of its natural oils, leading to increased dryness and irritation.
+Cleansing is beneficial but can afect if the wrong product is used.
+Foaming cleansers, soaps, and cleansers with potent cleansing formulas can strip the skin of its natural oils, leading to increased dryness and redness.

 Look For

-- Cream or milk cleansers designed for sensitive skin.
+- Cream or milk cleansers are designed for sensitive skin.

 - Formulas that are fragrance-free, alcohol-free, and sulfate-free.